Trump says he could use emergency powers to build border wall

-WASHINGTON (Reuters) - U.S. President Donald Trump said on Friday he could use emergency powers to build a wall on the U.S.-Mexico border without approval from Congress.
+WASHINGTON (Reuters) - President Donald Trump said on Friday he could use emergency powers to build a wall on the U.S.-Mexico border without Congress’ approval, threatening to bypass Democratic lawmakers emboldened by their recent takeover of the House of Representatives.

-A showdown between Trump and Congressional Democrats over funding for the project has led to a two-week government shutdown.
+A showdown between Trump and Congressional Democrats over funding for his wall project has led to a two-week government shutdown.
 Trump says he will not support a bill to fully fund the government until he secures the money for the wall.

 Asked whether he had considered declaring a national emergency to build the wall, Trump said: “Yes, I have. ...
 We can do it.
 I haven’t done it.
 I may do it ...
 But we can call a national emergency and build it very quickly.”